Guidelines for Visiting

 - Respect for the Environment: This respect is the big picture of living well at the Land School and on this Earth.
 We have our needs and those of others’ in our awareness, plus the care of our tools in mind.
 Now we get to consider the forest (literally and figuratively), looking beyond the individual tree.
-Whether you’re using the Long Barn, the Homestead or out in the woods, ask yourself, “How can I leave this space better than how I found it?”
+Whether you’re using the Long Barn, the Lodge or out in the woods, ask yourself, “How can I leave this space better than how I found it?”

 For Your Safety:

 - Parents are responsible for their children at all times.
 Children Elementary age and younger must always be able to see an adult and vice versa.
-Junior High age students who are familiar with the Land School and who have at least one buddy may go into buildings and for hikes unaccompanied as long as an adult is informed of their whereabouts.

 - We require that you wear shoes in case of nails, glass, etc. that may be in the grass or soil.
 The roads aren’t often traveled, but some vehicles drive speedily, so use road awareness here.